Things to do

 - any personal medication.

-The Cammoo picnic area is a great place for a picnic.
-An electric barbecue, picnic tables and toilets are provided.
+The Cammoo picnic area is a great place to relax and enjoy a picnic.
+Electric barbecues, picnic tables and toilets are provided.

 - Go wildlife watching.
-Look for brush-tailed rock-wallabies, brushtail possums, bandicoots and echidnas.
+Keep a look out for brush-tailed rock-wallabies, brushtail possums, bandicoots and echidnas.

-- Go birdwatching.
-More than 75 bird species have been seen in the park.
+- Enjoy birdwatching—more than 75 bird species have been seen in the park.